phoenixprojectsoftware/greysource2019/README.md

-# GREY SOURCE SOFTWARE DEVELOPMENT KIT
+# GREY SOURCE 2020 SOFTWARE DEVELOPMENT KIT
+This is the SDK for Grey Source 2020.
+For Grey Source 2021, go to https://github.com/phoenixprojectsoftware/greysource
 ## ABOUT
 Grey Source is a modified Half-Life 1 engine made specifically for creating standalone games with an early 2000s feel.
 The aim of the engine is to make old new again.